salarshad/ghalib/README.md

 ghalib
 ======

-Diwan e Ghalib (A Desertful of Roses by Francis W. Pritchett)
+Diwan e Ghalib (Based on A Desertful of Roses by Francis W. Pritchett)